 Goal 2: Enhance capacity and opportunities for research, scholarship, and creative activity for faculty, students, and staff.

-- Provide funding of up to $200 to undergraduate students through faculty mentors for research projects resulting in independent study or research grades of C or higher, presentations at professional conferences, and/or co-authored publications.
+• Provide funding of up to $200 to undergraduate students working with faculty mentors for research projects associated with independent studies resulting in presentations at professional conferences and/or co-authored publications.

-- Provide funding of up to $400 for master's degree students and $500 for doctoral students who have advanced to candidacy through faculty mentors for research projects resulting in independent study or research grades of C or higher, presentations at professional conferences, and/or co-authored publications.
+• Provide funding of up to $400 for master's degree students and $500 for doctoral students for research projects associated with independent studies working with faculty mentors resulting in presentations at professional conferences and/or co-authored articles submitted for publication.

-- Renovate 109 to increase the number of research labs and provide office spaces for doctoral students.
+• Renovate room 109 to increase the number of research labs and provide office spaces for doctoral students.